Transfer Up

 If the debtor does not pay or reach a satisfactory arrangement following the first visit, the enforcement moves to the second stage.
 This covers all subsequent visits by the HCEO up to and including the removal of goods from the debtor’s premises.

-It is important to note that this is a single fixed fee regardless of how many additional visits the officer needs to make.
-Whether the HCEO returns once or multiple times before removing goods, the fee remains at £495.
+This is a single fixed fee regardless of how many additional visits the officer needs to make.
+Whether the HCEO returns once or multiple times before removing goods, the fee is the same: £495 for writs sealed up to 30 April 2026, or £520 for writs sealed from 1 May 2026.

 The final stage covers the sale or disposal of seized goods.
 Once goods have been removed, the HCEO arranges for their sale, typically at public auction, by private treaty, or through an onsite sale.
 The proceeds are then applied to the outstanding debt.

-As with the first enforcement stage, there is a percentage element on amounts exceeding £1,000, which means the fee scales with the value of the debt being recovered.
+As with the first enforcement stage, there is a percentage element for amounts above the threshold (£1,000 for writs sealed up to 30 April 2026, £1,200 for writs sealed from 1 May 2026), so the fee scales with the value of the debt being recovered.

 Worked Example

-To illustrate how fees accumulate through a full enforcement, consider a debt of £3,000:
+To illustrate how fees accumulate through a full enforcement, consider a debt of £3,000.
+The totals differ depending on which schedule applies to the writ.

-Remember: in a successful enforcement, these fees are recovered from the debtor in addition to the original debt.
+In both cases, in a successful enforcement these fees are recovered from the debtor in addition to the original debt.
 The creditor receives their £3,000 in full.

 Who Pays the Fees?